Thematic Public Goods

 Key highlights include:

-- Gathering city-to-city conversations in London in 2023.
-VIDEO
+• Gathering city-to-city conversations in London in 2023.

 [2] Climate and crisis resilience, with a focus on cities, infrastructure and AT

 Our research on cities and infrastructure made clear the significant impact the climate crisis has on the accessibility of our cities and AT access.
 Disabled people continue to be left out of climate solutions and climate funding rarely considers the inclusion of disabled people as a priority.
 Our research seeks to change this, demonstrating how and why disabled people and the use of and access to AT must be considered in climate solutions.
-We identified that the lack of inclusive design and accessibility of climate solutions is a major barrier to inclusive climate action and that city-scale action has great potential to drive change for inclusive climate solutions with equity at their core.
+We identified that the lack of inclusive design and accessibility of climate solutions is a major barrier to inclusive climate action and is an area with limited evidence.
+City-scale action has great potential to drive change for inclusive climate solutions with equity at their core.
+Our aim is to build this evidence with a focus on practical solutions and ensuring the those designing solutions are equipped with inclusive design skills.

 Highlights include: